Art & Design

 Japan's largest museum dedicated to contemporary art

-Within the green embrace of Kiba Park, the Museum of Contemporary Art Tokyo's five airy floors house a vast and varied collection of post-1945 artwork from both Japan and the rest of the world.
+Located in Kiba Park, the Museum of Contemporary Art Tokyo's five floors house a vast and varied collection of post-1945 artwork from both Japan and the rest of the world.

 Note: The museum is currently closed for renovations, and is scheduled to reopen in March 2019.